-The other man was on bike with a cart with a cart for his dog.
-He had ridden all the way from Hungary and now had to find a repair shop to fix his flat tire & replace 3 broken spokes.
+The other man was on bike with a cart for his dog.
+He had ridden all the way from Hungary and now had to find a repair shop to fix his flat tire and replace three broken spokes.

 It is fun to see which new old friends show up each day.
 You think you will not see someone again and they pop up.
 It’s a moving game of leap frog 🐸.

 The cathedral in Navarette is quite plain from the outside.
 Inside is another matter displaying the most spectacular altar I’ve seen so far.

 After dinner I was chatting with a couple from Australia sitting at the next table.
 They were pleased to tell me that after the Camino they will be traveling to the states to visit their daughter in graduate school at …wait for it……Yale!
 Such a small world 🌎

 A bit of indigestion along with tired feet convinced me that it was time for a real day of rest.
 My other rest days have included 6-9 miles of sightseeing.
 My rough calculations have me a bit over 300 kilometers into my 1,000k walk.
 My iPhone tells me that I’ve walked a total of 250 miles which includes tourist walking.

 Navarette is a perfect village to rest because I was able to see it all yesterday.
 So today I will spend the day between hanging out at the corner terrace cafe and napping in my hotel three doors away.
 I will revisit the church at least once to pray for all those who are in my prayer book.🙏 I have taken time during this break to review the news I’ve missed.
 Sadly I will be adding, the people of Puerto Rico and the victims and families of the shooting in Las Vegas, to my prayer book.